SAP-samples/cloud-cap-samples/.github/ISSUE_TEMPLATE/question--feedback-or-bug-.md

 ---
-name: Question, feedback or bug?
+name: This channel is CLOSED.
 about: Use our community!
 title: ''
 labels: ''